awsdocs/aws-launch-wizard-user-guide/doc_source/related-services-sap.md

 ## Amazon Simple Notification Service \(SNS\)<a name="launch-wizard-related-services-sns"></a>

 [Amazon Simple Notification Service \(SNS\)](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) is a highly available, durable, secure, fully managed pub/sub messaging service that provides topics for high\-throughput, push\-based, many\-to\-many messaging\.
 Using Amazon SNS topics, your publisher systems can fan out messages to a large number of subscriber endpoints and send notifications to end users using mobile push, SMS, and email\.
 You can use SNS topics for your Launch Wizard deployments to stay up\-to\-date on deployment progress\.
 For more information, see the [https://docs.aws.amazon.com/sns/latest/dg/welcome.html](https://docs.aws.amazon.com/sns/latest/dg/welcome.html)\.

+## Amazon Route 53<a name="launch-wizard-related-services-route53"></a>

+[Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html) is a highly available and scalable Domain Name System \(DNS\) web service\.
+You can use Route 53 to perform three main functions in any combination: domain registration, DNS routing, and health checking\.
+Launch Wizard integrates with Route 53 hosted zones, which are containers for records\.
+The records contain information about how you want to route traffic for a specific domain, such as example\.com, and its subdomains \(acme\.example\.com, zenith\.example\.com\)\.
+There are two types of hosted zones: public and private hosted zones\.
+We recommend that you use private hosted zones for SAP applications unless an application must be directly accessible from the internet\.